2025–26 Tampa Bay Lightning season

-The 2025–26 Tampa Bay Lightning season is the 34th season for the National Hockey League (NHL) franchise that was established on December 16, 1991.
+The 2025–26 Tampa Bay Lightning season was the 34th season for the National Hockey League (NHL) franchise that was established on December 16, 1991.

+On April 4, 2026, the Lightning clinched a playoff berth for the ninth consecutive season following a loss by the Detroit Red Wings to the New York Rangers.
+With the Toronto Maple Leafs missing the playoffs for the first time since 2015–16, the Lightning alongside the Colorado Avalanche now hold the longest active playoff streak in the NHL.

+The Lightning were eliminated in the first round of the playoffs in seven games, by the Montreal Canadiens.

 Off-season

 May

 On May 5, 2025, the Lightning signed defenseman Charle-Edouard D'Astous to a one-year contract for the upcoming season.
 D'Astous played this past season in the Swedish Hockey League (SHL) with Brynäs IF.
 D'Astous played in 49 games, recording 12 goals and 39 points.
 D'Astous also was tied for second in goals and points for defensemen in the SHL.

 On May 7, 2025, the Lightning re-signed Jonas Johansson to a two-year contract extension worth $2.5 million.
 Johansson appeared in 19 games last season as backup goaltender to Andrei Vasilevskiy.
 Johansson also backed-up Vasilevskiy the prior two seasons before signing the extension with the team.

 On May 22, 2025, the Chicago Blackhawks hired Lightning assistant coach Jeff Blashill as their 42nd head coach.
 Blashill spent the past three seasons with the Lightning.